Mayankpaliwal09/APIAutomationFrameworkATB13x/README.md

 #### 1. Install Allure

 First, you need to install Allure Command Line Tool.
-If you're using a Mac, you can use the following Brew command:
+If you're using a windows, you can use the following npm command:

 ```
-brew install allure
+npm install -g allure-commandline
 ```

 For other operating systems, please refer to the official Allure documentation for installation instructions.